Canadian Elog Mandate

 - Vehicle is subject to a rental agreement of fewer than 30 days which is not an extension or renewal rental of the same vehicle.

 - Vehicles manufactured before the year 2000.

 In case of electronic logbook malfunctions, carriers can keep paper logs for up to 14 days (8 days in the US regulations).
 The device must be repaired if a vehicle returns to a home terminal before that point.

 Canada Elog Mandate Compliance Timeline

-The deadline for compliance is 12th June 2021, giving carriers a full two years after the final publication.
+The original deadline for compliance was set to June 12, 2021, giving carriers a full two years after the final publication.
+However, Transport Canada has decided to implement enforcement progressively for one year so that there will be no penalties until January 1, 2023.
 At that point, carriers must switch to elogs from paper logs to remain compliant.
-Carriers should review ELD vendors offerings and test devices prior to June 2021 if they want to become compliant with the law by the deadline.
+Carriers should review ELD vendors whose devices has been certified by an approved third party prior to the final compliance deadline.

 HOS247 is one of the leading vendors in the ELD market.

 HOS247 ELD Logbook to Rely On

 HOS247 is a leading elog vendor providing electronic logbooks in the US and Canada.
 The solution offers superior safety and productivity for any fleet, whether small or large, and owner-operators.